What is the maximum number of participants? Eleven participants.

 Will you find a roommate for me if I come by myself?
 Yes.
 Many people attend the retreats without a friend or partner.

 Are the retreats suitable for beginners?
-These retreats are suitable for anyone, regardless of age, physical ability or prior experience in yoga and meditation.
+The retreats are suitable for anyone open to personal transformation, 20 years old or older, with or without prior experience in yoga and meditation.
 The teaching is primarily guiding each participant back to their own intuitive knowing.
 Students come to these retreats for different reasons and with different backgrounds.
 The retreat experience is unique for everyone, allowing them to have the understanding and experience they need at that particular time.

 What style of yoga is taught?
 We have studied with many teachers in a variety of styles over the years – including Iyengar, the Viniyoga of Desikachar, the Vanda Scaravelli breath and subtle sensing approach.
 The yoga teaching supportsis a synthesis of all that we have studied for 25 years and what has evolved during years of practice.
 See this page.

 What are the Maine retreats like?
 The Yoga Retreats are an opportunity for one to relax and rest in the natural presence/awareness that they are.
 We feel this is the essence of yoga, meditation and retreat in general.
 The schedule, teaching and environment allow one to let go of the demands and details of daily life and to reconnect with and reveal their own deeper knowing.
 Yoga postures, breath awareness, restorative postures, meditation, silence, and free time in the natural world generally assist in this letting go.
 As we let go of tension and the busy mind, a deeper knowing that is always present, reveals itself.
 There is ample opportunity for people to ask questions of during the sessions or in private interviews between sessions.
 The morning after arrival we begin what we call “social silence”, meaning silence between the sessions which ends the last morning of the retreat.
 We have found this greatly enhances the benefits of the retreat.